tlwilliams895/gis-devops/docs/_sources/week02/project/index.rst.txt

 .. note::

   Remember that both jQuery and OpenLayers will silently fail if they are not given valid JSON and valid GeoJSON (respectively).
-Be sure to lint your services before attempting to hook them up to the front end.